 So both are related to an Italian cookie that was made of egg whites, almond flour (ground almonds), and confectioners' sugar.
 Both get their name from the Italian word "maccherone" which translates to "fine dough."
 Another "fine dough' delicacy known as macaroni gets its name from here as well.
 But let's stay on track here, people.
 Back to cookie confections.
 Plainly stated, one of these cookies requires a baking and pastry degree while the other can be slapped together while scrolling through Tiktok.

 The legend goes like this.
 Catherine de Medici, an Italian noblewoman married Henry II in 1533.
 No doubt, she brought along some gorgeous outfits and jewels when she left Italy for France But this smart cookie (pun intended) also brought her pastry chefs and their original macaron recipe too.

-Today, using food coloring, macarons are made in every color and flavor you can imagine.
+Today, using food coloring, macarons are made in every color and flavor you can imagine, with pistachio, raspberry, chocolate ganache, and lemon being favorites.
 They are perfect for an Easter treat with their bright spring colors.
 And because they are made without flour, they're perfect for Passover.
 It's impossible not to smile when you see a bakery case filled with multi-color macarons.

 So What is a Macaroon?

 A macaroon has the same basic ingredients of egg whites, almond flour, and confectioners' sugar.
-But add shredded coconut, vanilla extract, and sweetened condensed milk.
-The dough is simply dropped by the spoonful onto parchment paper and baked until their irregular flaky outside is crispy and their inside is dense and chewy.
+But add shredded coconut, vanilla extract, and sweetened condensed milk and you've got yourself a macaroon.
+The dough is simply dropped by the spoonful onto parchment paper and baked until its irregular flaky outside is crispy and its inside is dense and chewy.
 They can have chocolate chips added or chocolate drizzled to make them prettier.
-I personally suggest the banana split flavored macaroon.
+I personally suggest a banana split flavored macaroon.
 It's a thing, I swear.